 I have been actively working on The Manipura Quilt.
 It’s a quilt made of 792 long isosceles triangles that combine and create one large downward pointing triangle in the center.
 It is a quilt based on healing or opening the Third Chakra – more about that here.

-	The 99 blocks are all finished, and I’m following my printed pattern – so it’s just a matter of going through the motions of accurately sewing the blocks together.
+The 99 blocks are all finished, and I’m following my printed pattern.
+It’s just a matter of going through the motions of accurately sewing the blocks together.
 This gives me a lot of time to think, and honestly… maybe there is too much to think about right now.
-I keep referring back to the mantra that goes with the making of this quilt:
+This is the mantra I keep referring back to… it goes with the making of this quilt:

 “I am confident in all that I do.
 I am successful and release my creative energy into this reality – effortlessly.”

 Confident, successful, and effortless are not words I’ve used to describe myself… ever.
 So – this is real work for me personally.

 Success is a hot topic on my social media feeds lately (a couple great reads listed below).
 It means different things to different people.
 Most people seem to want a success that looks like fame and wealth.
 Don’t get me wrong… I’d love more funds to cover health and dental work, and get out of debt.
 However, I need success to be attainable to me, and I may never be ‘successful’ in making money in the art or quilting world.

 So I will allow myself to feel successful for: 1.
 Leaving a religiously fundamentalist family which was/is very hard, 2.
 Leaving an abusive relationship or two, 3.
 Stopping the use of alcohol, meth, and cigarettes, 4.
 Owning a home after being homeless, 5.
 Creating a family business that pays the bills, 6.
 Creating a family full of love, communication, and compassion, and 7.
 Making time, space and funds to actively quilt.